 Time really flies.
 I was a little bit shocked that it was almost April when I started writing this post.
 A quarter of the year has passed, and it felt like yesterday when I was passing through the markets and historic architecture in the cold in Central Europe.

-It was until later that I realized Christmas Markets is not limited to Germany.
+It was until later that I realized Christmas Markets are not limited to Germany.
 I heard some of the most famous and popular Christmas markets are in Munich, Nürnberg, Köln, Frankfurt, and Dresden.
 While these 4 cities are not on my route this time, I discovered the markets in Berlin, Prague, Budapest, and Vienna.
 I had a great time in these markets among all the other places that I visited (which I will share later).
 It’s like I had celebrated four Christmases!

-Christmas Market, also known as Christkindmarkt, is originated in Germany.
+Christmas Market, also known as Christkindmarkt, originated in Germany.
 The word “Christ Child” refers to the angel-like “spirit of Christmas” and it is a street market associated with the celebration of Christmas during the four weeks of Advent.
 These markets were all over Germany (as mentioned earlier) and were held until Christmas Eve.
 Today, they are being held until new year’s eve and in many other countries like Austria, Czech, Hungary, Switzerland, Poland, and more.

 Weihnachtszauber am Gendarmenmarkt